-As of May 29, 2012 Goldfields has completed four (4) core holes on the Marble Mountain copper-gold prospect.
-The drill is mobilizing to the second target on the property for additional drilling.
-The Company intends to report results as soon as Goldfields delivers to it.
+As of July 27, 2012 Gold Fields has completed five (5) core holes on the Marble Mountain copper-gold prospect.
+Assays are pending.
+The Company intends to report results as soon as Gold Fields releases the results to the Company.

 The Company is preparing a soil survey program on certain Timmins and Swayze properties for assessment filing purposes.
-This program is a follow due diligence program.
+This program is a follow up due diligence program.
 The Company is receiving reports from its consultant and itends to prepare Letters of agreement on recommended properties over the next few months.